baraamallah/HARMUN_TRACKER/README.md

     *   Manage system-wide lists of Schools, Committees, and **Staff Teams** (add new ones).
     *   Manage staff members (add, view list, link to edit, delete).
     *   Manage administrator accounts (grant/revoke admin role for existing Firebase Auth users by providing their Auth UID).
-    *   Manage System Settings (e.g., Default Attendance Status for new participants, System Logo URL).
+    *   Manage System Settings (e.g., Default Attendance Status for new participants).
     *   Accessible via direct navigation or a conditional link in the sidebar if logged in as the owner.
 *   **Theme Toggling**:
     *   User-selectable Light, Dark, or System theme preference.